In the Spotlight

-- Having had gestational diabetes - or diabetes that develops during pregnancy
+- Having had gestational diabetes - diabetes during pregnancy

-- Coming from certain ethnic backgrounds.
-It is more common in African Americans, American Indians, some Asian Americans, Native Hawaiians and other Pacific Islanders and Hispanics/Latinos.
+- Being from certain ethnic backgrounds - diabetes is more common in African Americans, American Indians, some Asian Americans, Native Hawaiians and other Pacific Islanders, and Hispanics/Latinos.

 VA Can Help

-Changing your lifestyle is no small task.
-VA created the MOVE!
-Weight Management Program to support Veterans who want to get back in shape and feel better.
+Changing your lifestyle is not easy, but it¿s worth it.
+Fortunately, VA created the MOVE!® Weight Management Program to support Veterans who want to get back in shape and feel better.
 And My HealtheVet has online tools to help you manage your weight and your diabetes.
-This includes personal journals to track your daily food and activity intake.
-You can record your health history, lab tests, blood sugar, cholesterol and blood pressure.
-If you get your care at a VA facility and have an upgraded* My HealtheVet account you may be able to view key portions of your VA health record.
-You can also use Secure Messaging to communicate and share information with your health care team.
+You can record your health history, lab tests, blood sugar, cholesterol and blood pressure, and track your daily food and activity intake.